 I offer a no-cost-to-you initial assessment where you’d ask me some questions, I ask you some questions, and I help you make decisions about whether productivity coaching has a good return on investment of time and resources for you.

 Do not stay in your perpetual cycles of overwhelm.
 You can do things to get yourself out of it, and I’m here to help.
-My name is Dr. Melissa Gratias with Productivity Psychologist, LLC.
+My name is Dr. Melissa Gratias.
 Have a great and productive day.

 Are you ready to get serious about doing the right things AND doing things right?